MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### CMD

-The `CMD` instruction set the default command to be run when starting a new container from the container image.
+The `CMD` instruction sets the default command to be run when starting a new container from the container image.
 For instance, if the container will be hosting an NGINX web server, the `CMD` might include instructions to start the web server, such as `nginx.exe`.
 There can only be one `CMD` instruction in a dockerfile.

 ```
 CMD ["httpd.exe"]